joshashton/BlogWebsiteCW1/README.md

 ## Description

-Using the arrow keys to rotate and thrust the space ship, the aim is to dodge and shoot asteroids that are constantly flying around in space.
-Different sized asteroids are included and big asteroids break into smaller ones when shot.
-Asteroids drop power ups for the player to collect when they are destroyed.
+Website where users can post their blogs.
+Users can then view and comment on other peoples posts.
+It has a user authentication system where you have to be signed in to create and comment on blog posts.
+The posts on the website are filled with mock data.

 ### Features
+- Create posts - title, body, image
-- Email notifications on comments on user posts
+- Edit/delete posts
 - Account creation - user can only view posts if not logged in
 - Comment on posts
-- Create posts - title, body, image
+- User Account area includes:
-- Edit posts - delete
+  - User posts
-- Account area for User posts - User comments - create post - log out
+  - User comments
+  - Create post
+  - Log out
+- Email notifications when someone comments on your post
 - API used to auto fill the database with synthetc posts